 Also, choose a degree program with earnings potential.
 Students who major in subjects like Art, History, English and Medieval Studies face an uphill battle after graduation.
-Although student loans can be differed, the debt will remain attached to you like that tattoo of your boyfriend/girlfriend’s name you foolishly got when you were 17.
+Although student loans can be deferred, the debt will remain attached to you like that tattoo of your boyfriend/girlfriend's name you foolishly got when you were 17.
 The greater your salary, the quicker your debts go away.

 More on student loans and degree programs below.

 2: There is a damn good reason / good payoff